2025 Industry Benchmarks + Examples for Interactive Demos

 Matillion, which provides cloud-based business intelligence analytics, uses Navattic to simplify its complex product.

-Interactive demos are a game-changer for these ten industries.
-Yet they have the potential to boost visitor engagement rates, time spent on your blog, and ad click-through rates regardless of the vertical your product serves.
+Interactive demos are a game-changer for these industries, but they boost visitor engagement rates, time spent on your blog, and ad click-through rates — regardless of the vertical your product serves.